From Algeciras to Granada

 Our journey continues along the valley of the River Genil, where we will arrive to Écija, and thence to Córdoba, the capital of the Umayyad caliphate, its spiritual centre and powerbase, capital of the arts and wisdom and home to one of the most important buildings in the Islamic West, the Great Mosque, built on the instructions of the overlord of al-Andalus Abd al-Rahman I.

 In the Province of Córdoba we will make stopover in three towns that played important strategic and defensive roles: Carcabuey, Priego de Córdoba and Zuheros.
 From Alcalá la Real, in Jaén, and its impressive Qalat (fort), we will set out on the last stage of the route towards Almuñécar (al-Munakab), where the exiled Umayyad Emir Abderrahman I, known as al-Dakhil (the Immigrant), first entered the Peninsula.
-Lastly, we come to Granada, which had a forerunner in the Emirate and Caliphate periods in the now vanished city of Madinat Ilbira.
+Lastly, we arrive to Granada, which had a forerunner in the Emirate and Caliphate periods in the now vanished city of Madinat Ilbira.